 That on the 27th November, 1842, in lat.
-1324 6, and long.
-41 24 45, Commander Mackenzie discovered that a mutiny had been organized on board the brig Somers.
+13 24 discovered that a mutiny had been organized on board the brig Somers.

-The Court further finds that such a mutiny did exist, and that midshipman Philip Spencer, boatswain's mate Samuel Cromwell, and seaman

-That on the 27th November, midshipman Spencer was the safe confined in irons, that on the subsection of the subsectio the time they were a confined, it was the intention of Commander Mackenzie to bring them to the United States to be tried by the laws of their counry, and that to effect this desired object, Commander Mackenzie adopted every measure that a brave, prudent, and skilful officer could adopt .-That during the confinement of the prisoners, sullenness, discontent, inattention to duty, disobedience to orders, often as seamen know, and naval records prove, the sole precursors to open acts of violence and blood, were manifested by the crew, and justly excited the belief in the commander and fficers, that an attempt would be made to rescue the prisoners and take the brig from those to whom she had been entrusted by the Government.
+The Court further finds that such a mutiny did exist, and that midshipman Philip Spencer, boatwain's mate Samuel Cromwell, and seaman Elisha Small were ringleaders init, and that others | and there have always been, many able and eloof the crew had knowledge of its existence and participated in its guilt.
+That on the 27th November, midshipman Spencer was arrested and confined in irons, that on the subsequent day boatswain's mate Cromwell and scaman Small were also confined in irons, and at the time they were so confined, it was the intention of Commander Mackenzie to bring them to the United States to be tried by the laws of their counry, and that to effect this desired object, Commander Mackenzie adopted every measure that a brave, prudent, and skilful officer could adopt .-That during the confinement of the prisoners, sullenness, discontent, inattention to duty, disobedience to orders, often as seamen know, and naval records prove, the sole precursors to open acts of riolence and blood, were manifested by the crew, and justly excited the belief in the commander and officers, that an attempt would be made to rescue the prisoners and take the brig from those to whom she had been entrusted by the Government.

-The Court farther find, that there was no place on board the brig which would have given greater the appearance of two mountaineers, who hapassurance of protecting the prisoners from a rescue, than the quarter deck, on which the prisoners were confined.
+The Court farther find, that there was no place on board the brig which would have given greater assurance of protecting the prisoners from a rescue, than the quarter deck, on which the prisoners were confined.

-That Commander Mackenzie, in the responsible situation in which he was placed, sought, as it other had shot at something, they both ran to see was his duty to do, the advice and counsel of his officers, and that the unanimous advice and opinion of those officers, after an examination of some of the crew, and careful deliberation, was that the the sight described, they quickly sprang the trigsafety of the brig Somers depended upon the immediate execution of midshipman Spencer, boatswain's mate Cromwell and seamen Small.
+That Commander Mackenzie, in the responsible situation in which he was placed, sought, as it was his duty to do, the advice and counsel of his officers, and that the unanimous advice and opinion of those officers, after an examination of some of the crew, and careful deliberation, was that the safety of the brig Somers depended upon the immediate execution of midshipman Spencer, boatswain's mate Cromwell and seamen Small.

-That Commander Mackenzie, in pursuance of the advice of his officers, and in obedience to the dictatesof his own judgment, did execute, by hanging, midshipman Spencer, boatswain's mate Cromwell and scaman Small.
+That Commander Mackenzie, in pursuance of the advice of his officers, and in obedience to the dictates of his own judgment, did execute, by hangng, midshipman Spencer, boatswain's mate Cromwell and scaman Small.

 That such execution took place on the 1st December, 1842, in latitude 17 deg.
 34m.
 28s., and longitude 41 deg.
 24m.
-45s., and that the brig at St. Thomas 525 1.2 miles, at which place she ard on the 5th December, 1842.
+45s., and that the brig at the time of the execution was, by log, distant from St. Thomas 525 1.2 miles, at which place she arrived on the 5th December, 1842.

-The Court farther find that the conduct of Comnander Mackenzie had been kind to his crew, attentive to their wants and their comforts, that he was studious to promote the knowledge of their profession, and that no punishments were inflicted greater than were rendered necessary by the discordant nature of the crew, and the proper discipline of a man.of.war.
+The Court farther find that the conduct of Commander Mackenzie had been kind to his crew, attentive to their wants and their comforts, that he was studious to promote the knowledge of their profession, and that no punishments were inflicted greater than were rendered necessary by the discordant nature of the crew, and the proper discipline of a man-of-war.

-The Court farther find that the conduct of Commander Mackenzie, Lieutenant Gansevoort and he officers of the brig, was, during the trying scenes through which they passed, collected, calm and brave, and justified the confidence reposed in them by their country.
+The Court farther find that the conduct of Commander Mackenzie, Lieutenant Gansevoort and the officers of the brig, was, during the trying scenes through which they passed, collected, calm and brave, and justified the confidence reposed in them by their country.

 OPINION.
-The Court are therefore of opinion :
+The Court are therefore of opinion: